 Classes are designed for those with a full life outside of the University.
 Master level graduate programs take approximately two years while doctoral programs may require four or more years of full-time study scheduled across three annual semesters.
 Each graduate program has been designed based on the nature of the discipline and vocational commitments of its students.
 For instance, the School of Education's programs are designed with sensitivity to teachers who are daily in the classroom, while many of the College of Ministry's classes meet for week-long intensive seminar sessions.
+Some graduate courses utilize Friday evening and all day Saturday schedules.
 Students should consult their respective program's course format details in this catalog and the current program schedule for specific class days and times.